10 Reasons to Visit Pittsburgh in April – Spring is Here

 Our final two activities to recommend for April require the caveat that you need to time it right for the best experience, and we cannot predict that too well.
 The reason for this is because they are the spring wildflower blooms!

-Towards the end of April, the parks around Pittsburgh come to life with gorgeous wildflowers, and one of the best places to check them out is the wildflower reserve at Raccoon Creek State Park (to the west of the airport).
+Throughout April, the parks around Pittsburgh come to life with gorgeous wildflowers, and one of the best places to check them out is the wildflower reserve at Raccoon Creek State Park (to the west of the airport).
 This massive reserve is often thought to have the most diverse collection of wildflowers in the state and is truly a must-see at its peak!

 Note: While Raccoon Creek State Park is pet friendly, the wildflower reserve is not.
 So leave your furry friends at home when visiting this one.